gruppler/PTN-Ninja/readme.md

 ## 3D Mode

 3D Mode is experimental and may not work well or at all on some browsers or devices.
+It works best on Chrome.

 In 3D Mode, you can rotate the view by **dragging** with **two fingers** on a touchscreen, or by holding <kbd>&#x2318;/Ctrl</kbd> while <kbd>left-click</kbd> **dragging**, or by <kbd>middle-click</kbd> **dragging**.